Jin93/T2DAG/README.md

 n.repression = sum(edge.info[,3] == 'repression')
 ```

-Construct adjacency matrix, which will be used in the hypothesis test.
+Construct adjacency matrices that will be used in the Graph T2 test and T2DAG test.
 ```r
 # ------- Construct A0, the adjacency matrix for Graph.T2 test -------
 # which does not necessarily corresponds to a DAG